UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Contact_Us.md

 > WC1H 9BT

 We are keen to collaborate and welcome visitors to our offices to talk about all things research computing.
-However, we do not operate a walk-up service desk: if you are frustrated by slow response to a support ticket, we are sorry but please do not send reminders as there is probably a good reason why your request is not being processed.
+However, we do not operate a walk-up service desk: if you are frustrated by slow response to a support ticket, we are sorry but please do send reminders as there is probably a good reason why your request is not being processed.